hande-qmc/hande/documentation/manual/input/input.rst

 ^^^^^^^^^^^^

-All QMC methods (FCIQMC, CCMC, DMQMC and the simple FCIQMC implementation) return a pointer to a qmc_state object (which cannot be directly manipulated or inspected from lua).
+All QMC methods (FCIQMC, CCMC, DMQMC and the simple FCIQMC implementation) return a pointer to a :code:`qmc_state` object (which cannot be directly manipulated or inspected from lua).
 They also accept such an object as an optional argument to resume a previous QMC calculation.